What has Metop-A seen in 15 years?

 Thunderstorms cause dramatic flooding in Tuscany

-Meteosat-8 rapid scan imagery helped to nowcast the severe thunderstorms that hit Tuscany on 12 November 2012.
+Meteosat-8 rapid scan imagery helped nowcast severe thunderstorms in Tuscany in Nov 2012.

 Central Europe heavy rain event